ziyad-tarek1/ziyad-tarek1/README.md

 ## 👨‍💻 About Me

-I'm a **Junior DevOps Engineer** certified in **AWS®, CKA®, RHCSA®, and GitHub Foundations**, with hands-on experience in **Linux, Docker, Kubernetes, and automation tools like Ansible**.
-I specialize in deploying and optimizing software environments, building high-availability architectures, and automating CI/CD pipelines.
-I'm passionate about streamlining processes and contributing to organizational success through DevOps practices.
+I'm a Junior **DevOps Engineer** and **Information Technology Institute (ITI) graduate** from the **System Administration track**, with certifications in **AWS®, CKA®, RHCSA®, Terraform, and GitHub Foundations**.
+Experienced in **Linux, Docker, Kubernetes, and automation tools like Ansible**, with a strong foundation in **CI/CD pipelines, cloud infrastructure, and high-availability architectures**.
+Skilled in designing and deploying **cloud-native solutions using Terraform, Jenkins, ArgoCD, and GitHub Actions**, ensuring **scalability, security, and efficiency**.
+Adept at monitoring and observability using **Prometheus, Grafana, and ELK Stack**.
+Passionate about **automation, containerization, and streamlining software delivery** to drive operational excellence.

 ---